onegronm/arkit/README.md

 - A **diffuse** texture spreads its content across the entire node covering it
 - An **emission** texture adds color or content to the node
 - A **normal** texture refers to the geometrical shape of each point in the surface

+## 3D Models and Hit-Testing
+- Use **Aspect Fit** content mode when filling a UI object with a background image
+- **#selector** is an Objective-C argument.
+Add **'@objc'** to expose the action to Objective-C
+- Use **UITapGestureRecognizer** to detect taps on the screen
+- A **hit test** will give you information of what you touched if the coordinates you touched match with the coordinates of an object inside of the scene you tapped on.
+If there is no match, the variable will be empty
+- You can download 3D models on TurboSquid.com
+- .dae is one of the models compatible with the scene view editor. .dae models come with their own camera from SceneKit.
+Since we have our own camera from ARKit scene view, you can remove it.
+It can also include light sources which you can also remove
+- To import textures, drag them into Xcode solution explorer and create a reference.
+Then use the texture as the node's diffuse color.
+The texture wraps and spreads its content all around the surface of the node
+- With the 3D object focused, click Editor > Convert to SceneKit scene file format (.scn).
+This is the recommended format to optimize Xcode performance
+- To load a separate scene into the view controller, we need to have it inside an assets folder.
+From the solution folder, click **New file > Asset Catalog** and name it **art.scnassets**.
+Drag the scene into the assets folder or right-click the folder and select **Add files to art.scnassets** (update: it's no longer required to be in this folder)
+- The diffuse texture will be lost by moving the scene object to the assets folder.
+To resolve this, reset the texture on the scene object